sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 The Profit Dashboard focuses on answering the following questions:

 - Which regions generate the highest profit?
-- Which products deliver the best profit margins?
+- Which sub-categories deliver the best profit margins?
 - Which salespersons contribute most to profitability?
-- Which products generate losses?
+- Which sub-categories generate losses?
 - How does profit change over time?
 - Which state generates losses?